This short and easy-to-follow guide covers how to enable MySQL/MariaDB query logging and save queries to a file.

 SET GLOBAL general_log = 1;

-Let’s check again the MySQL/MariaDB general query log status:
+Let’s check the MySQL/MariaDB general query log status again:

 SHOW VARIABLES LIKE "general_log%";

 That’s it.
-From here on you can do something similar to
+You can do something similar to

 sudo tail -f on the